Ebraheem1/Dancing-Scene/README.md

-This Porject is aimed to demonstrate a dancing scene inspired by Be our Guest from the Beauty and the beast Cartoon.
+This Porject aims to demonstrate a dancing scene inspired by Be our Guest from the Beauty and the beast Cartoon.

 It's implemented using OPENGL (C++ library) using Ubuntu OS.